 Common evidence that may come into play includes eye-witnesses, surveillance video, and photographs.
 However, in some cases there is no evidence except for the police report claiming that the defendant disobeyed a traffic signal.
 If the defense attorney can convince the prosecutor that there is insufficient evidence to prove guilt beyond a reasonable doubt, the charge may be dropped.

-In the city of Las Vegas, violating NRS 484B.300 carries a $395 fine.
+In the city of Las Vegas, violating NRS 484B.300 carries a $305 fine.
 Every city and county imposes its own punishments, but the fine is doubled if the traffic signal was in a work zone.
 Learn more about Nevada work zone penalties.

 Unlike California, Nevada law does not have traffic "infractions."
 Instead, running a red light is prosecuted as a misdemeanor in Nevada.
 The maximum misdemeanor penalties are $1,000 in fines and/or six (6) months in jail, but incarceration hardly ever happens in traffic ticket cases.2